Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures

 After developing some perturbation theory we will show latter that both definitions of the Pressure functional are equivalent for any continuous potential, i.e., $P=p$.

-Since $\Omega$ is compact and the space of all $\gamma$-H\"older continuous function $C^{\gamma}(\Omega)$ is an algebra of functions that separate points and contain the constant functions, we can apply the Stone-Weierstrass theorem to conclude that the closure of $C^{\gamma}(\Omega)$ in the uniform topology is $C(\Omega)$.
-Therefore for any arbitrary continuous potential $f$ there is a sequence $(f_n)_{n\in\mathbb{N}}$ of H\"older continuous potentials such that $\|f_n-f\|_{\infty}\to 0$, when $n\to\infty$.
+Since $\Omega$ is compact and the space of all $\gamma$-H\"older continuous functions $C^{\gamma}(\Omega)$ is an algebra that separate points and contains the constant functions, we can apply the Stone-Weierstrass theorem to conclude that the closure of $C^{\gamma}(\Omega)$ in the uniform topology is $C(\Omega)$.
+Therefore, for any arbitrary continuous potential $f$, there is a sequence $(f_n)_{n\in\mathbb{N}}$ of H\"older continuous potentials such that $\|f_n-f\|_{\infty}\to 0$, when $n\to\infty$.
 For such uniform convergent sequences we will see that $p(f_n)$ converges to $p(f)$.
-In fact, a much stronger result can be stated.
-The pressure functional is Lipschitz continuous function on the space $C(\Omega)$.
+Actually, in our case the sequence $(f_n)_{n\in\mathbb{N}}$ can be explicitly exhibited, see Section \ref{secao-aplicacoes}.
+Moreover, a much stronger result holds.
+That is, the pressure functional is Lipschitz continuous function on $C(\Omega)$.